Couta Boat Club – Pittwater Chapter + the Wooden Boat School

 If any of these or others interests you – please let me know.

-Please visit the website pittwaterwoodenboats.com.au for more detailed information on the courses and access to the enrollment forms.
+Please visit the website pittwaterwoodenboats.com.au for more detailed information on the courses and access to the enrolment forms.

 You can contact Mr Eastwood at email@example.com or telephone: 0417 244 406

 Couta Boat Club: www.coutaboat.com.au Pittwater Wooden Boats: www.pittwaterwoodenboats.com.au